nileshmp/PitchPerfectImage/README.md

 - Install `ffmpeg` and `poetry`
 - Post installing the required tools/libraries under directory `PitchPerfectImage (cd PitchPerfectImage)`  run `poetry install`.
 This will install project dependencies and prepare your project's virtual environment. (this project uses poetry for dependency management)
 - Post the success of `poetry install` under directory `PitchPerfectImage` run the following command `poetry run python main.py` this will execute the programe.
 The execution does the following;\
-  - read the excel file and download all the youtube videos.
+  - read the excel file from location `data/Hindi Pitch Videos for Image extraction+enhancement.xlsx` and download all the youtube videos.
   - extract frames from the video under `data/videos` folder, extracts title from the youtube video and downloads videos under that.
   - run the frames through model with promt to pick the most relavant images (based on overall score)
   - Once scored we deduplicate the images.